On this page

 Find the best GBP to JPY money transfer rates.
 We'll show you some of the best companies to choose from, putting your transfer in safe hands.

-What to Watch Next Month
+What to Watch in October 2025

 Risks Ahead

-What This Means If You’re Sending gbp to jpy Abroad
+What This Means If You’re Sending GBP to JPY Abroad

 In short

-• If you’re transferring money from the UK to Thailand or back, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Thai baht (THB), and what you can expect in September 2025.
+If you’re transferring money from the UK to Thailand or back, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Thai baht (THB), and what you can expect in October 2025.

-• If you’re planning to send money from the UK to Sri Lanka or vice versa, here’s a simple guide to what’s happening with the British pound (GBP) and the Sri Lankan rupee (LKR), and what you should know for September 2025.
+If you’re planning to send money from the UK to Sri Lanka or vice versa, here’s a simple guide to what’s happening with the British pound (GBP) and the Sri Lankan rupee (LKR), and what you should know for October 2025.

-• If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in September 2025.
+If you’re transferring money from the UK to Malaysia or vice versa, here’s a simple look at how the British pound (GBP) and the Malaysian ringgit (MYR) are moving, and what that might mean for your money in October 2025.

-• If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in September 2025.
+If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in October 2025.

-• If you’re planning to send money from the UK to the UAE or back the other way, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Emirati dirham (AED), and what to expect in September 2025.
+If you’re planning to send money from the UK to the UAE or back the other way, here’s a simple breakdown of what’s happening with the British pound (GBP) and the Emirati dirham (AED), and what to expect in October 2025.

 Contributors